amitKmrPa/boot/README.md

 Steps to run - 1.
 Open CMD/terminal in VS CODE
                2. Type - git init.
                3. Type - git clone https://github.com/amitKmrPa/boot.git
+               4. Type - git checkout amit_dev
-               4. Search and navigate to SpringbootmvcApplication.java file from project and open it.
+               5. Search and navigate to SpringbootmvcApplication.java file from project and open it.
 If you see run|debbu option just above main function then                     click it.
-               5. Open any browser and type [localhost ](http://localhost:8080/) in url box of your browser.
+               6. Open any browser and type [localhost ](http://localhost:8080/) in url box of your browser.
               Congratulations!
 Now You can run my App

  # For Querie and Support